ICOS-Carbon-Portal/jupyter/README.md

 - registry backup?
 - deploy manual version to explore-test
 - figure out how jbuild works and deploy from pid4notebooks to explore-data
+- Try to run the explore data role on a new virtual machine

 ### others
 - doi notebook start without login & update link on landing page